-Butte County and the City of Chico have partnered to form Butte Choice Energy, a Community Choice Aggregation (CCA) program that will begin providing cleaner, affordable electricity in Spring 2021.
+Butte County and the City of Chico have partnered to form Butte Choice Energy, a Community Choice Aggregation (CCA) program that will begin providing cleaner, affordable electricity in early 2022.
 CCA is a local energy model that allows cities and counties to purchase and/or generate electricity for their residents and businesses.

 BCE Board of Directors